Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Background

-The recent work of {\AA}kerman, Chenchene, Giselsson, and Naldi in \cite{aakerman2025splitting} extends this broadly to define not only the sufficient conditions for the matrix parametrization, but also prove that these conditions are necessary for any frugal operator splitting over the summation of maximal monotone and cocoercive operators.
+The recent work of {\AA}kerman, Chenchene, Giselsson, and Naldi in \cite{aakerman2025splitting} extends this broadly to define not only the sufficient conditions for the matrix parametrization, but also prove that these conditions are necessary for any frugal splitting operator with minimal lifting and the fixed-point encoding property.
 A similar algorithm is given by the recent work of Dao, Tam, and Truong \cite{dao2025general}.
-Algorithm \ref{cab:afb_d_alg} gives an independently developed variant of these algorithms, which this paper then extends to the more general case which includes the coupled linear selection operators.
+Algorithm \ref{cab:afb_d_alg} gives an independently developed variant of these algorithms, which this research generalizes to include coupled linear selection operators.